EswarKishore0203/IBM-Watson/README.md

 - Tentative: tentative	A person's degree of inhibition	[Questionable, doubtful, or debatable]

 #### 3.8.4.
 Explain how Tone Analyzer service is different from the Natural Language Understanding - Sentiment Analysis and Emotion Insights service
-- NLU - Sentiment Analysis doesn't give you deep insight into authors personality.
+- NLU - Sentiment Analysis gives less granular analysis.
 - with NLU-Emotion Insights one can compute emotions for arbitrary phrases of the document(aka targets), whereas Tone Analyzer can compute emotions only on document level or on sentense level.

 References: